openfaas/docs/docs/architecture/invocations.md

 For self-hosted Kubernetes, you may want to explore Kata containers.

 With either, you then need to configure the Pod's "runtimeClass" setting, which is done with an [OpenFaaS Profile](/reference/profiles).

+### Does OpenFaaS have a Custom Resource Definition (CRD)?

+OpenFaaS has a Function CRD, and you can find out how to use it in the following tutorial: [Learn how to manage your functions with kubectl](https://www.openfaas.com/blog/manage-functions-with-kubectl/)